 8. An employer shall be truthful about his decision:

-9. The employer shall be bold enough to take the decision:
+9. The employer shall be bold enough to make the decision:

 10. Communicate well with the employees: